Editorial policy

 When reviewing Selenium, Playwright, CI/CD services, AI testing tools, or related utilities, I look at practical questions: how quickly can it be set up, how clear are the docs, what breaks first, how easy is debugging, how well does it fit into a real pipeline, and what maintenance cost does it create later?

-I may use small demo projects, public documentation, trial versions, open source examples, or hands-on experiments to form an opinion.
+I may use small demo projects, public documentation, trial versions, open source examples, or practical experiments to form an opinion.
 If a post is based on a limited test rather than long-term production use, I try to make that clear.

 Opinions may change as tools improve.
 Testing frameworks, browser automation APIs, and AI-assisted tooling move quickly, so older articles may be updated or replaced when better information is available.